Atlee (director): Career

-Atlee did a degree in visual communications in Sathyabama University, Chennai and made the short film En Mel Vizhundha Mazhaithuli, which won two national level awards.
+Atlee did his degree in Bachelor of Arts Visual Communications at Sathyabama University, Chennai and made the short film En Mel Vizhundha Mazhaithuli.
 He then appealed to Mani Rathnam, S. Shankar and Gautham Vasudev Menon in search of work and Shankar agreed for him to work under him.
-He began his career at the age of 25, as an assistant director for the films Enthiran (2010) and Nanban (2012), a remake of the Hindi film 3 Idiots.
-Another one of his short films, Mugaputhagam (2011), received a massive response from the public and across various media platforms.
+He worked as assistant director for the films Enthiran (2010) and Nanban (2012), a remake of the Hindi film 3 Idiots.
+He made short films including Mugaputhagam (2011).
+The theme of putting "spotlight on crimes around women followed by wishful justice" was followed in Atlee's future work starting with Theri.

 In 2013, Atlee went on to make his directorial debut with Raja Rani, a rom com produced by A. R. Murugadoss.
 It starred Arya, Jai, Nayanthara, Nazriya Nazim, and Sathyaraj.
 It earned over ₹50 crores at the box office and won him the Best Debut Director award at the Vijay Awards.

-Following the success of Raja Rani, Atlee went on to direct his next film, Theri (2016), an emotional action thriller, produced by Kalaipuli S. Thanu, starring Vijay, Samantha, and Amy Jackson in the lead roles.
+Atlee directed his next film, Theri (2016), action thriller, produced by Kalaipuli S. Thanu, starring Vijay, Samantha, and Amy Jackson in the lead roles.
 It received positive reviews from the critics who praised the performances of the cast, soundtrack, score, cinematography, production design, and action sequences.
-Grossing over ₹150 crores at the box office, it emerged as a huge commercial success and became the second highest grossing Tamil of 2016.
+Grossing over ₹150 crores at the box office, it emerged a commercial success and became the second highest grossing Tamil of 2016.

-In 2017, Atlee went on to direct Mersal, an action thriller, produced by Thenandal Studio Limited.
-Again starring Vijay, it also had Nithya Menen, Kajal Aggarwal, Samantha Ruth Prabhu, S. J. Suryah, Sathyaraj, Vadivelu, Hareesh Peradi, and Kovai Sarala appear in pivotal supporting roles.
-It was a commercial success, becoming one of the highest-grossing films in Tamil cinema, grossing more than ₹260 crores worldwide.
-Best director award for the film Mersal in SIIMA awards in 2018.
+In 2017, Atlee directed Mersal, an action thriller, produced by Thenandal Studio Limited.
+Again starring Vijay, it also had Nithya Menen, Kajal Aggarwal, Samantha Ruth Prabhu, S. J. Suryah and Sathyaraj.
+It became one of the highest-grossing films in Tamil cinema, grossing more than ₹260 crores worldwide.
 The film became the recipient of various accolades.
-The film was released on 6 December 2018 in China by HGC Entertainment.
 Due to demand, the film was screened at the largest cinema theatre in Europe Grand Rex, France.
 The film was screened at the Hainan International Film Festival in Hainan, China and at the Bucheon International Fantastic Film Festival in South Korea.